wodowiesel/TR-Switch/README.md

 # TR-Switch

-The TX/RX-switch is a tool for signal sensitive or PTT switchting for HAN radios incl. pcb schematics.
+The TX/RX-switch is a tool for signal sensitive or PTT switching for HAM radios incl. pcb schematics.

 ## DISCLAIMERS